-The contracts selected for testing were all approved in accordance with Hope Connection's policies and procedures.
+Contracts tested were approved in accordance with the organization's policy.

 c) If the contract was amended (e.g., change order), observe the original contract terms provided for such an amendment and that amendments were made in compliance with the contract terms (e.g., if approval is required for any amendment, was approval documented).